emscripten-core/emscripten/system/lib/README.md

-Source code for C/C++ system libaries
+Source code for C/C++ system libraries
 =====================================

 This directory contains the source code for libc, libc++ and other C/C++ system